CJanecka/Projects_and_CTFs/Networking Basics CTF/README.md

 **Question 16** ***— What primary domain was the website directed to?***

   + Answer — The website was directed to the primary domain '**fox.com**'.
-    - By inspecting the file contents of the HTTP packet, from Question 15, we were able to identify the primary domain that 'thesimpsons.com' is being directed to.
+    - By inspecting the contents of the HTTP packet, from Question 15, we were able to identify the primary domain that 'thesimpsons.com' is being directed to.

 ![Inspector Packet - http response - site redirection - close view](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/29c9d33d-c694-4cd4-8301-bfb6e558401d)